What You Need to Know About Saving Money on Legal Fees

 Collecting all of the documents in advance and organizing them so they are easy to use will save you both time and money in the long run.
 Be aware of what the legal process is and understand every aspect of your written agreement.
 Ask questions so you know for a fact what you are signing.

-The amount of money you pay your attorney if you settle the fees before a lawsuit is filed will often be lower than if you settle after the lawsuit is ended.
+The amount of money you pay your attorney depends on when you file the lawsuit.
+If you settle the fees before a lawsuit is filed, it will often be lower than if you settle after the lawsuit is ended.
 By settling before you can limit the amount they collect to one-third of your settlement.
 If you wait until after the lawsuit is over, they can take as much as 40%.

 Cost and expenses that are incurred during the representation of your case will also be part of the fees.
 If you settled prior to your lawsuit being filed, the attorney’s fees will be limited to the 30% that both parties agreed on.
 If you waited till after the close of the case, the additional costs and expenses will be taken separately.